A medical evaluation for dyspareunia usually consists of:

-- Switch positions.
-If you experience sharp pain during thrusting, the penis may be striking your cervix or stressing the pelvic floor muscles, causing aching or cramping pain.
-Changing positions may help.
-You can try being on top of your partner during sex.
-Women usually have more control in this position, so you may be able to regulate penetration to a depth that feels good to you.
+- Change positions.
+If you have sharp pain during thrusting, try different positions, such as being on top.
+In this position, you might be able to regulate penetration to a depth that feels good to you.

 - Communicate.
 Talk about what feels good and what doesn't.
 If you need your partner to go slow, say so.

 - Don't rush.
 Longer foreplay can help stimulate your natural lubrication.
-And you may reduce pain by delaying penetration until you feel fully aroused.
+You might reduce pain by delaying penetration until you feel fully aroused.

 - Use lubricants.
 A personal lubricant can make sex more comfortable.
 Try different brands until you find one you like.

 Coping and support

-Until vaginal penetration becomes less painful and bothersome, you and your partner might find other ways to be intimate.
+Until vaginal penetration becomes less painful, you and your partner might find other ways to be intimate.
 Sensual massage, kissing and mutual masturbation offer alternatives to intercourse that might be more comfortable, more fulfilling and more fun than your regular routine.

 Preparing for your appointment

 Talking to your doctor is the first step in resolving painful intercourse.
-Your regular doctor may diagnose and treat the problem or refer you to a specialist who can.
+Your regular doctor might diagnose and treat the problem or refer you to a specialist.

 What you can do

-To prepare for this discussion with your doctor:
+To prepare for this discussion with your doctor, make a list of:

-- Make a list of your key medical information, including any conditions for which you're being treated, and the names of all medications, vitamins or supplements you're taking.
+- Your key medical information, including conditions for which you're being treated

 Some questions to ask your provider include: